Basement Ideas and Designs

 ideas for us.. layout is similar to ours. - awanish_kumar

-Medium sized contemporary basement in London with white walls, light hardwood flooring and beige floors.
+Inspiration for a contemporary basement in London with light hardwood flooring and beige floors.

 Popular Filters to Try:

-Photo of a large classic fully buried basement in London with beige walls and carpet.
+Photo of a large modern fully buried basement in London with white walls, light hardwood flooring and no fireplace.